Skip to main content

 After that I felt rather depressed, as I thought these issues were confined to Great Britain (& NI) but it seems they are not.

-The site is very handy for a walk down into Potes but is also close to the road to Fuente De and there’s a monastery at the end of local road.
+The site is very handy for a walk down into Potes but is also close to the road to Fuente De and there’s a monastery at the end of our local road.
 So we walk up to that soon after breakfast.
 It isn’t far but at the top there’s a huge car and coach park because this place is quite a draw.
 Sainte Toribio de Liebana and also the Sancuary of the Lignum Crucis (Holy Cross) has a piece of the ‘True Cross’ which was taken from Jerusalem in the 5th Century and brought to Spain.

 It’s a massive uphill stretch to the next and it is really sustained and steep.
-The path is suspiciously overgrown and we are felt shortchanged when we emerge to find that San Pedro’s temple is a dodgy pile of stones.
+The path is suspiciously overgrown and we are felt shortchanged when we emerge to find that San Pedro’s chapel is a dodgy pile of stones.
 We wander around the hill and finally see the monastery again and there’s a pull from the coffee van that was just opening when we left.
 Down there the car park was filling and it’s obvious that most people never get more than 50m from their wheels, with the old wood fragment being their limit.

 Back at camp our cautious neighbours tell us that they too might walk up to the monastery “tomorrow”.